Music created using the Tandy Radio Shack TRS-80 Microcomputer, Orchestra-90 and the MIDI/80.

 What is Downpoly?

-At the heart of Downpoly’s setup are the RadioShack TRS-80 microcomputers, augmented by two key attachments: the Orchestra-90 and the custom-designed MIDI/80.
-Developed by George Phillips and Michael Wessel, the MIDI/80 provides essential MIDI input and output capabilities, connecting the vintage TRS-80 to modern musical instruments and software.
-One integral part of their setup is the Stereo Orchestra Organ, a custom 2-row, single-octave keyboard.
+The sound is centered around the Stereo Orchestra Organ, a custom 2-row, single-octave keyboard, created by George Phillips.
 It leverages the TRS-80’s built-in keyboard to control a 2-note software organ, transmitting real-time data to the external Orchestra-90 attachment.
-The Orchestra-90, a stereo music synthesizer, generates sine, saw, square, and triangle waveforms, with adjustable volume and waveform selection via specialized software.
+The Orchestra-90, a stereo music synthesizer, generates sine, saw, square, and triangle waveforms, with adjustable volume and waveform selection.

 What is the TRS-80?